TheLakeMan/Hyperion/IMPLEMENTATION_STATUS.md

-# TinyAI Implementation Status
+# Hyperion Implementation Status

 ## Overview

-We've successfully implemented the core components of the TinyAI framework, an ultra-lightweight AI system designed to run neural networks with 4-bit quantization on minimal hardware.
+We've successfully implemented the core components of the Hyperion framework, an ultra-lightweight AI system designed to run neural networks with 4-bit quantization on minimal hardware.
 The implementation focuses on memory efficiency, platform independence, and ease of use.

 ## Completed Components